szobov/szobov.github.io/_posts/2019-02-08-ros-cpp-writing-tests.md

 > Untested Code is Broken Code

 Half year ago I wrote my first ROS C++ code.
 Along with it, I've started to look into documentation to find how to test my code.
 Unfortunately, I've found several resources, but all of them didn't provide a good example of what should I actually do to make my test work well with ROS.
-Plus I want my test to show debug output if I need it.
+Plus I wanted my test to show debug output if I need it.
-Here is small boilerplate that you can use to cover you code using test and take an advantages that I've mentioned above.
-Also I provide you an example how to run your tests.
+Here is a small boilerplate that you can use to cover your code with tests and take the advantages that I've mentioned above.
+Also I'll provide you an example of how you can run your tests.

 ### Environment